warpian/hue-dmx-controller/README.md

 This script connects to your Hue bridge using the new Hue Clip API v2.
 This new API has a facility to listen for events rather than using polling to see if a light has changed (on/off/brightness/color).
-When you turn on a light using the Hue app an event will come in and the script will see if there is a DMX fixtured registered for the event.
-If so it will ask your specialised DmxFixture derived class to convert information about the light into a DMX message.
-Then the script will send that message onto the DMX wire.
+When you turn on a light using the Hue app an event will come in and the script will see if there is a DMX fixture registered for the event.
+If so it will ask a specialised DmxFixture class to convert Hue light information into a DMX message.
+Finally the script will send that message onto the DMX wire.

 ## DMX Hold
 This script does not repeat the DMX channels (like e.g. 44 times per seconds), instead it only sends a